projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 or on all pCPUs listed in cpu_affinity, but it can't assign any pCPU that is not included in it.

-CPU assignment management in HV
+CPU Assignment Management in HV
 ===============================

 The physical CPU assignment is pre-defined by ``cpu_affinity`` in